kayondomartin/rust/src/tools/miri/README.md

 * `-Zmiri-track-weak-memory-loads` shows a backtrace when weak memory emulation returns an outdated value from a load.
 This can help diagnose problems that disappear under `-Zmiri-disable-weak-memory-emulation`.
-* `-Zmiri-tree-borrows` replaces [Stacked Borrows] with the [Tree Borrows] rules.
-  The soundness rules are already experimental without this flag, but even more so with this flag.
-* `-Zmiri-force-page-size=<num>` overrides the default page size for an architecture, in multiples of 1k.
-  `4` is default for most targets.
-This value should always be a power of 2 and nonzero.
-* `-Zmiri-unique-is-unique` performs additional aliasing checks for `core::ptr::Unique` to ensure that it could theoretically be considered `noalias`.
-This flag is experimental and has an effect only when used with `-Zmiri-tree-borrows`.

 [function ABI]: https://doc.rust-lang.org/reference/items/functions.html#extern-function-qualifier